ssube/packit/notes.md

 - Examples should be compatible with both OpenAI and Ollama
 - Examples should be < 100 lines of code
 - Examples should not need to import directly from `langchain*`

+## Composability

+- Components must not use global state, othere than the default prompts
+- Components with internal state must provide a way to reset that state